 required for each child.
 Class runs 30 minutes.

-for enrollment.
-The goal of this class is to promote comfort inthe
+The goal of this class is to promote comfort in the water without

-water without a parent.
-Participants will be introduced to
+a parent.
+Participants will be introduced to beginning swimming

-beginning swimming skills such as floating and gliding on their
+skills such as floating and gliding on their front and back.

-front and back.
-Lessons are designed to make learning fun
+Lessons are designed to make learning fun while covering safety

-already be comfortable enough in the water to get their face wet.
+comfortable enough in the water to get their face wet.
+In

 to basic swimming movements without assistance.
 Children will